Unfinished Sky: Release

 The film was released globally on 19 June 2008 to a number of domestic film festivals, international screenings including Toronto and Dubai, with an earlier release of January 31 that year in the Netherlands.
 It grossed $151,695 from opening at 29 theatres, staying in cinemas for 28 weeks at a total of 40 theatres and grossing $748,376 worldwide, with the vast majority of revenue coming from the Australian release ($745,484).

 Reception

-On Rotten Tomatoes, the film has an aggregate score of 89% based on 8 positive and 1 negative critic review.
+On Rotten Tomatoes, the film has an aggregate score of 89% based on 8 positive and 1 negative critic review, indicating critical acclaim.

+Critic Richard Kuipers of Variety wrote a glowing review, calling it "an affecting character study for mature viewers."

 The film was nominated for 10 Australian Film Institute Awards at its 2008 ceremony.
 It won three, including Best Screenplay, Best Actress (Monic Hendrickx) and Best Actor (William McInnes).
 The film received positive reviews and was generally well received by audiences.
 Its theatrical release also garnered many awards, namely; Duncan's win for Best Director, the Macquarie AFI Award for Best Adapted Screenplay, Best Editor (Suresh Ayyer), Best Screenplay and Best Music (Antony Partos) from Film Critics Circle of Australia and Best Director and Best Editing from IF Awards.

 Unfinished Sky was screened at the opening night of the 2008 Dungog Film Festival.